kaspermarstal/SuperElastix/Documentation/source/GettingStarted.rst

 Manually Building the Required Libraries
 ----------------------------------------
-Instead of letting the SuperBuild download and build the required libraries they can be build manually as well.
+Instead of letting the SuperBuild download and build the required libraries manually build libraries can be used as well.
 The following approach allows us to use a system version of ITK or our own version of elastix.

 1. Install ITK.